hugocotoflorez/hallocator/README.md

 - `mhalloc(size) -> ptr`: Alloc size bytes and return a pointer to the first byte, or NULL if it cant allocate that ammount of bytes.
 - `fhree(ptr)`: Free an allocated block of memory (allocated using mhalloc).
+- `rehalloc(ptr, size) -> nptr`: Alloc size bytes, copy data from ptr to new region and return a pointer to the new region. ptr is free, so cant be used after calling rehalloc.

 As this proyect is made for educational reasons, maximum memory that can be allocated is 4Kib.
-(Really a little less, due to headers and free list nodes).
+(Really a little less, due to headers and free-list nodes).

 ### Contributions